L16H7N1N65/Doom_project/README.md

 ## Doom Project

 ### Overview
-Serval Project is a PHP Object-Oriented Programming (POO) application offering a first-person view experience, reminiscent of the iconic game Doom from the 1990s.
+Doom Project is a PHP Object-Oriented Programming (POO) application offering a first-person view experience, reminiscent of the iconic game Doom from the 1990s.
 It involves HTML, CSS, PHP, and MySQL technologies.

 ### Usage
 For optimal experience, it is recommended to use the project with the following specifications: